younger people too.

 Together we can make a difference

-Our main focus at this time is working with Parkinson's, Supporting close relationships and to help shape better services.
+Our main focus is working with Parkinson's UK to make sure working age people with Parkinson's are represented, supported and part of a supportive community.
 We share our thoughts and insight into these areas.

 Overall aim: make sure younger people with Parkinson’s have a supportive network, and that they and their loved one don’t feel alone/isolated